 Ingredients: Consult our article on choosing milk for making kefir, for more information.

-NOTE: If milk continues to separate into curds and whey, continue increasing the volume, reduce the culturing time, and find a cooler spot for culturing.
+NOTE: If milk continues to separate into curds and whey, continue increasing the volume of milk, reduce the culturing time, and find a cooler spot for culturing.

 NOTE: At any stage during the activation, if the finished product smells and tastes pleasant, it may be consumed or used in recipes.
 Finished product with an unpleasant aroma or flavor should be discarded after the grains have been removed.

 Once your Kefir Grains have finished rehydrating, use them to make milk kefir regularly.

 Ready for More Information on Making Milk Kefir?

 |Milk Kefir Grains|

 |The Art of Fermentation|